CleverCloud/documentation/content/doc/account/ssh-keys-management.md

 SSH keys are used to establish a secure connection between your computer and Clever Cloud.
 A user can have multiple SSH keys.

 {{< callout type="warning">}}

   Accounts cannot share the same SSH key.
-A SSH key is used to identify the actions made by a user and must be associated with only one account.
-If a key is used by more than one account, a warning will be displayed in the console.
+A SSH key is used to identify the actions made by a user and must be associated with only one account. **If a key is used by more than one account, a warning will be displayed in the console**.

 {{< /callout >}}

 ## How to add your SSH key on Clever Cloud?